Deputy Dean for Research, Enterprise and International

-My current teaching focuses on software development (a first-year 20-credit module: Java Program Development CS1410) and group project skills for mathematicians (a second-year 10-credit module: AM20IS).
-In the past I have taught a wide range of mathematics (statistics, numerical analysis, maths for computer science), machine learning (a final-year Data Mining module and at Master's level: algorithms and computational mathematics), and software (object-oriented programming in C++ and Java, software project management) modules.
+My current teaching focuses on software development (a first-year 20-credit module: Java Program Development CS1410).
+In the past I have taught a wide range of mathematics (statistics, numerical analysis, maths for computer science, group project skills), machine learning (a final-year Data Mining module and at Master's level: algorithms and computational mathematics), and software (object-oriented programming in C++ and Java, software project management) modules.

 My research spans both the theory and applications of neural networks and other pattern recognition techniques, with a special focus on data visualisation and probabilistic modelling.
 Much of my work is inspired, directly or indirectly, by industrial problems in bioinformatics, biosignal processing, condition monitoring, remote sensing and financial forecasting.
 I have put my experience of software engineering to good use through developing the Netlab toolbox for neural networks and related pattern analysis techniques: this has now been downloaded more than 45,000 times and the accompanying book has 1000 citations.
 I am a member of the Institute of System Analytics.
 Between October 2000 and June 2002 I was the Director of the Cardionetics Institute of Bioinformatics, which researched methods for extracting clinically valuable information from electrocardiogram (ECG) data.
 The current focus of my research is in data visualisation (representing high-dimensional data faithfully in 2D so that users can analyse its structure visually) and time series analysis and characterisation (with applications in biomedical signal processing and condition monitoring of complex machinery).

 I am also actively involved with ARCHA (Aston Research Centre in Health Ageing).
 I am working with a research assistant to investigate change-points in peoples' quality of life as they age and also on statistical modelling of biological data.